GPIO (Linux)

 gpioinfoβ

-Read and displays the information contained in the GPIO bank lines.
-All usable pins exposed on the edge connector - either SODIMM or MXM3 depending on the SoM family - are labelled as SODIMM_x
+Read and display the information contained in the GPIO chip lines.
+All usable pins exposed on the edge connector - either SODIMM or MXM3, depending on the SoM family - are labeled as SODIMM_x or MXM3_x.

 See the example below: